delegateas/XrmDefinitelyTyped/docs/content/xrm-dts-usage.md

 The [Xrm object model][xrm] can be accessed from web resources in your solution.
-To start using the declaration files, one can drag in a reference to `xrm.d.ts` which is located in the root folder, `typings/XRM/`.
+To start using the declaration files, one can drag in a reference to `xrm.d.ts` which is located in the root folder of the generated files.
-This contains the base description of the API.
+This contains the base description of the client-side form-scripting API.

   [xrm]: https://msdn.microsoft.com/en-us/library/gg328255.aspx
   [rest]: https://msdn.microsoft.com/en-us/library/gg334427.aspx#BKMK_SDKREST